 Nolwenn Maudet, post-doctoral researcher, Tokyo Design Lab

 Below is an outline of the stages and exercises that took place at this Design Jam.
 For everything that you need to facilitate your own workshop, please follow the links to the relevant part of our toolkit.

 On the morning of the Jam, participants were welcomed and Introduced to Design Jamming in both English and Korean, and this dual-translation format was useful for collaboration throughout the day.
-They then took part in discovery exercises around stations: Understand People, Analyse data-use notices and Deconstruct transparency.
+They then took part in discovery exercises around stations: Understand People, Analyse transparency in context and Deconstruct transparency.